No momento, esta página não está disponível em português

 You are fully liable for the risk of failed captures, chargebacks, and disputes related to offline payments.

-Understanding network failover scenarios
+Understanding cellular failover scenarios

 • The terminal cannot access the internet because it has lost the connection to your network.